 Bachelor's degree conferred before the program starts.

-Prerequisite Courses – One course each for education of an ethnic group, developmental psychology, and math for elementary teachers.
+Prerequisite Courses – One course in developmental psychology and math for elementary teachers.
 A list of UW courses is available on the application checklist.
 The prerequisites can also be completed at a community college; a list of local community college courses that satisfy the prequisites is available.
 You may submit a prerequisite evaluation form if you'd like to have your transcripts evaluated to see if previous courses may be used to meet the prerequisites.

 Resume – detailing work experience, academic experience, honors, etc.